E

 Asia: \200,000

-Graduate students who have participated in a research study abroad program of at least 90 days are eligible.
+・Graduate students participating in a research study abroad program of at least 90 days are eligible.

-It is possible to receive this scholarship in conjunction with other scholarships for overseas study.
+※This scholarship can be received in conjunction with other scholarships for overseas study.

-• Japan Student Services Organization (JASSO) Overseas Study Abroad Support System
+• Japan Student Services Organization (JASSO) Student Exchange Support Program (Scholarship for Study Abroad under Agreement)

 3. Study Abroad Consultation and Information